Comparison of color models in computer graphics

-This article provides introductory information about the RGB, HSV, and HSL color models from a computer graphics (Web page, image) perspective.
+This article provides introductory information about the RGB, HSV, and HSL color models from a computer graphics (web pages, images) perspective.
 An introduction to colors is also provided to support the main discussion.

 Basics of color

 Primary colors and hue

 First, "color" refers to the human brain's subjective interpretation of combinations of a narrow band of wavelengths of light.
 For this reason, the definition of "color" is not based on a strict set of physical phenomena.
 Therefore, even basic concepts like "primary colors" are not clearly defined.
 For example, traditional "Painter's Colors" use red, blue, and yellow as the primary colors, "Printer's Colors" use cyan, yellow, and magenta, and "Light Colors" use red, green, and blue.
 "Light colors", more formally known as additive colors, are formed by combining red, green, and blue light.
 This article refers to additive colors and refers to red, green, and blue as the primary colors.

 Hue is a term describing a pure color, that is, a color not modified by tinting or shading (see below).
 In additive colors, hues are formed by combining two primary colors.
 When two primary colors are combined in equal intensities, the result is a "secondary color".